pegaltier/awesome-utils-dev/utils-coding/utils-javascript.md

 ## SHORTHANDS
 - https://morioh.com/p/05414714e685?f=5c21fb01c16e2556b555ab32

-## CONTEXT / SCOPES
+## CONTEXT / HOISTING
 - https://tylermcginnis.com/ultimate-guide-to-execution-contexts-hoisting-scopes-and-closures-in-javascript/
 - https://www.w3schools.com/js/js_hoisting.asp

 Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).
+Indeed all declarations, both functions and variables, are hoisted to the top of the containing scope, before any part of your code is executed.
+- Functions are hoisted first, and then variables.
+- Function declarations have priority over variable declarations, but not over variable assignments.

+### SCOPE

+Scope determines the accessibility (visibility) of variables.
+- Local scope: Variables declared within a JavaScript function, become LOCAL to the function.
+They can only be accessed from within the function.
+They are deleted when the function is completed.
+Variables declared with var and let are quite similar when declared inside a function.
+They will both have Function Scope.
+- Global scope: A variable declared outside a function, becomes GLOBAL.
+A global variable has global scope: All scripts and functions on a web page can access it.
+Variables declared with var and let are quite similar when declared outside a block.
+They will both have Global Scope.
+In a web browser, global variables are deleted when you close the browser window (or tab).
+- Block scope: Variables declared with let inside a block {} cannot be accessed from outside the block.

+With JavaScript, the global scope is the complete JavaScript environment.
+In HTML, the global scope is the window object.
+All global variables belong to the window object.

 ## FUNCTIONS BORROWING METHODS